 However, while there is no doubt when it comes to close family and friends, how close does one have to be?
 It is a subject filled with nuance, and prone to error.
-Will the other person be insulted if you don’t offer to offer “la bise”?
-Or on the other hand, will they be shocked at your “forwardness”?
+Will the other person be insulted if you don’t offer to offer “la bise” and instead go for a firm handshake?
+Or on the other hand, will they be shocked and consider it rude?

 And I say this as someone who has lived in France for over 10 years.
 It is a topic that even my French friends give contradictory answers over because, let’s face it, not everyone likes to get that close.

 One French mayor went as far as to start arriving late at workplace meetings and other official events, in order to avoid the bises (link in french).
-Yes, la bise also occurs in the workplace.
-Sometimes.
+Yes, la bise also occurs in the realm of business etiquette, instead of the handshake.
+Awkward!

 So let’s explore all the different variations in bise etiquette, shall we?
 Allons-y!